Async Components

 Concurrent Updates

-Because async function components can be rerendered while they are still pending, Crank implements a couple rules to make concurrent updates predictable and performant:
+The nature of declarative rendering means that async components can be rerendered while they are still rendering.
+Therefore, Crank implements a couple rules to make concurrent updates predictable and performant:

-1. There can only be one pending run of an async function component at the same time for an element in the tree.
-If the same async component is rerendered concurrently while it is still pending, another call is enqueued with the latest props.
+1. There can be only one pending run of an async component at a time for an element in the tree.
+If the same async component is rerendered concurrently while a run is pending, another call is enqueued with the updated props.

 async function Delay ({message}) {